NxPKG/khulnasoft-docs/content/dns/zone-setups/zone-transfers/access-control-lists/cloudflare-ip-addresses.md

 ---
 pcx_content_type: reference
-title: Cloudflare IP addresses
+title: Khulnasoft IP addresses
 weight: 4
 meta:
-    title: Cloudflare IP addresses - Access Control Lists (ACLs)
+    title: Khulnasoft IP addresses - Access Control Lists (ACLs)
 ---

-# Cloudflare IP addresses
+# Khulnasoft IP addresses

 Access Control Lists (ACLs) define allowed source IP addresses from where servers accept incoming data or control messages.

-When setting up new DNS zone transfers (incoming or outgoing), you will need to update the ACLs at your other DNS provider to prevent communication from Cloudflare from being blocked.
+When setting up new DNS zone transfers (incoming or outgoing), you will need to update the ACLs at your other DNS provider to prevent communication from Khulnasoft from being blocked.

-Depending on the setup ([Cloudflare as Primary](#cloudflare-as-primary) or [Cloudflare as Secondary](#cloudflare-as-secondary)), you need to configure slightly different Cloudflare IP addresses at your other DNS provider.
+Depending on the setup ([Khulnasoft as Primary](#cloudflare-as-primary) or [Khulnasoft as Secondary](#cloudflare-as-secondary)), you need to configure slightly different Khulnasoft IP addresses at your other DNS provider.

-## Cloudflare as Primary
+## Khulnasoft as Primary

-If you are using Cloudflare for Primary DNS — meaning that you are setting up Cloudflare to send [outgoing zone transfers](/dns/zone-setups/zone-transfers/cloudflare-as-primary/) — you need to update the following settings at your secondary DNS provider.
+If you are using Khulnasoft for Primary DNS — meaning that you are setting up Khulnasoft to send [outgoing zone transfers](/dns/zone-setups/zone-transfers/cloudflare-as-primary/) — you need to update the following settings at your secondary DNS provider.

 ### Allow range

-Cloudflare's NOTIFY messages originate from the following IP prefixes.
+Khulnasoft's NOTIFY messages originate from the following IP prefixes.
 These ranges need to be allowed at your Secondary DNS servers.

 ```txt
 198.41.144.240/28